RicHincapie/Open_Democracy_v1/README.md

     `sudo apt-get install -y python3-mysqldb`

--Flask is a lightweight WSGI web application framework.
+- Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 And Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.
 Install both:

     `pip3 install gunicorn flask`

--Flasgger is a Flask extension to extract OpenAPI-Specification from all Flask views registered in our API:
+- Flasgger is a Flask extension to extract OpenAPI-Specification from all Flask views registered in our API:

     `pip3 install flasgger`

--A Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.
+- A Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.

     `pip3 install flask_cors`

--Nginx is a lightweight, high-performance reverse proxy / web server and proxy for email protocols (IMAP / POP3):
+- Nginx is a lightweight, high-performance reverse proxy / web server and proxy for email protocols (IMAP / POP3):

     `sudo apt install nginx`